snows27/EventsApp/README.md

 # EventsApp
-This Project is about to learning about next.js + new feature of next.js that is App Router instead of using Page Router
+This Project is about to learning next.js + new feature of next.js that is App Router instead of using Page Router